-STEP 3: After the Loctite dries, cut the tubing into sections and slide them over the barbed ends of the installed T fittings.
+STEP 3: If using Loctite, wait for it to dry, then cut the tubing into sections and slide them over the barbed ends of the installed T fittings.
 The tubing should be flush/snug against the funnel.

-STEP 4: Locate the center of the 12 & 9 o'clock position and in this location cut the tubing and install the T fitting with three barbed ends.
+STEP 4: Locate the center between the 12 and 9 o'clock positions and in this location cut the tubing and install the T fitting with three barbed ends.
 Add the last piece of tubing to this loop and leave loose.
 After installation of the barrel fittings, this will be run to the low pressure plug.

-STEP 5: Locate the face of the funnel, drill a pilot hole (approximately at the 1:30 position when looking at the inlet) and tap it for the threaded male end/barbed end as shown.
+STEP 5: Drill a pilot hole on the face of the fan (approximately at the 1:30 position when looking at the inlet) and tap it for the threaded male end/barbed end as shown.
 Trim the fitting to be flush with the inlet funnel on the INLET SIDE OF THE FAN.

 STEP 6: On the side of the fan, drill two holes to accommodate the male end barrels with barbed end.
 Install these with the barb inside the airstream.
-If the barrel and battle male end do not tighten up, use the supplied washer as a spacer (usually one on each side of the housing depending on material thickness).
+If the barrel and threaded male end do not tighten up, use the supplied washer as a spacer (usually one on each side of the housing depending on material thickness).